Dogue de Bordeaux Health Care & Feeding

 The emergency gastrointestinal syndrome called bloat claimed 15% of the Dogues who had died.

 Epilepsy (seizures) was responsible for another 2% of the deaths.

 To make matters worse, this breed has appalling rates of hip dysplasia and elbow dysplasia.
-The Orthopedic Foundation of America evaluated the hip X-rays of 227 Dogues de Bordeaux and found 53% dysplastic – the 3rd worst rate of 142 breeds.
-And the true rate is even higher because most of the obviously bad X-rays were not sent in for official evaluation.
-Of 105 elbow X-rays submitted for evaluation, 18% were dysplastic – the 10th worst rate of 82 breeds.
+The Orthopedic Foundation of America evaluated the hip X-rays of nearly 600 Dogues de Bordeaux and found 57% dysplastic – the 3rd worst rate of all breeds.
+Of 400 elbow X-rays submitted for evaluation, 21% were dysplastic – the 12th worst rate.

 Other orthopedic diseases include osteochondritis, panosteitis, and luxating patella.